bandzcash/bandz-js/README.md

 ### mint

-Mint tokens for the usage on the Bandz protocol on the Kovan network.
+Mint tokens for the usage on the Bandz protocol on the Testnet(Amber) network.
 The amount of minted tokens is fixed and depends on the token

 - @param `userAddress` The smartBCH address of the wallet the minted tokens will go
 - @param `reserve` The smartBCH address of the token you want to mint